 Contaminants may be found in drinking water that may cause taste, color, or odor problems.
 These types of problems are not necessarily causes for health concerns.
-For more information on taste, odor, or color of drinking water, please the Public Works Department at publicworks@bigsandytx.gov.
+For more information on taste, odor, or color of drinking water, please the Public Works Dept at publicworks@bigsandytx.gov or 903.636.4343.